jthlim/JavelinPattern/Javelin/Tools/jasm/README.md

 * Code that is faster to assemble.

-* Code that hs smaller footprint.
+* Code that has a smaller footprint.

   Converting JavelinPattern to use jasm saved almost 100kb of runtime executable size.